chnttx/momentum-master/README.md

 - Vercel account (since our database is hosted on Vercel)
 - [Prisma](https://www.prisma.io/docs) (to run Prisma Studio for database)
 - Git (obviously lol)
-- OpenAI for LLM chatbot
+- OpenAI account for chatbot

 ## Getting Started
 1. Clone this repo to your device